 The school invests in the learning environment but it is hindered somewhat by the expansion of the school population beyond the ideal occupancy of the building.
-The school is working in close partnership with the LA to remedy this and develop the school buildings, with two new classrooms in development with completion expected in July 2024.
+The school is working in close partnership with the LA to remedy this.
 Individual classrooms are well adapted to meet the needs of the learners, with a small range of subject specialist rooms, and spaces tailored for the SEND of learners.
 Teaching materials are well matched to curriculum pathways, and leaders invest in developing these as appropriate.